 - any person who is treated as the father under section 28 of the Human Fertilisation and Embryology Act 1990 or section 35 or 36 of the Human Fertilisation and Embryology Act 2008;

-- a person who is treated as a parent of the child under section 42 or section 43 of the Human Fertilisation and Embryology Act 2008 (second female parent);
+- a person who is treated as a parent of the child under section 42 or section 43 of the Human Fertilisation and Embryology Act 2008 (second female parent); or

 - if none of the above applies, a man who can be proved to be the father by the production of either:

-- other evidence, such as a DNA test report, court order or birth certificate that demonstrates paternity
+- other evidence, such as a DNA test report, court order or birth certificate that demonstrates paternity.

 Registration under section 3(2) of the British Nationality Act

-Under section 3(2) of the British Nationality Act, a child, under the age of 18 on the date of application, can apply to register as a British citizen, providing that the following requirements are met:
+Under section 3(2) of the British Nationality Act, a child under the age of 18 on the date of application can apply to register as a British citizen, providing that the following requirements are met:

 - during the three-year period, the parent must not have absences from the UK exceeding 270 days; and